-The end of a therapy session can be pretty hectic.
-You’re trying to squeeze in one last thought, pay, remember your coat, avoid getting distracted by emails when you pull out your phone to schedule the next appointment....
+The end of a counseling session can be pretty hectic.
+You’re trying to squeeze in one last thought, remember your coat, avoid getting distracted by emails when you pull out your phone to schedule the next appointment....

-- First, stop with five minutes to go.
+First, stop with five minutes to go.
 It can be tempting to squeeze in one final thought, but try to resist.
-Ask for your therapist’s help – they’ll be happy to!
+Ask for your counselor’s help – they’ll be happy to!
 Chances are, if you were feeling rushed, they were too.

-- Fourth, take the last minute for payment and scheduling.
-Make sure to breathe and take your time as you leave the office.
-Returning to “normal life” from a therapy appointment can be difficult.
+Fourth, take the last minute for scheduling.
+Make sure to breathe and take your time as you leave the session.
+Returning to “normal life” from a counseling appointment can be difficult.
 You’ve put in an hour of hard work – give yourself the grace of a mental pat on the back!